-Because we understand the impact people have on the environment, the CleanMachine has a built-in “wash tutor” that coaches the users on the best way to wash hands.
+Because we understand the impact people have on the environment, CleanMachine has a built-in “wash tutor” that coaches the users on the best way to wash their hands.
 Motion sensors in the machine’s basin scan the hands as they are being washed to determine if the correct movements have been practiced.
-At the end of the wash, each user gets a detailed report to help them improve their hand washing technique.
+At the end of the wash, each user gets a detailed report to help them improve their hand-washing technique.
 This helps assess your own abilities and improve over time – even without the CleanMachine.

-For every 10 CleanMachines we sell, we donate one to a community in need of the CleanMachine’s unique capabilities.
-Thanks to “Soapy Give”, our smart handwashing machines have been installed in rural schools in India, in Africa, and more!
+For every 10 CleanMachines we sell, we donate one to a community in need of CleanMachine’s unique capabilities.
+Thanks to “Soapy Give”, our smart handwashing machines have been installed in rural schools in India, Africa, and more!

-If you want to learn more about the CleanMachine and what we do here, reach out to us here!
+If you want to learn more about CleanMachine and what we do here, reach out to us here!